imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

 - oversampling: increase the number of data points of a minority class via synthetic generation
 - undersampling: reduces examples from the majority class to balance the number of data points
 - ensemble methods: combine multiple individual models to produce a single, more robust, and often more accurate predictive model
+- stratification: get 20% of class 1, 20% of class 2, etc so the percentage will be equal even if the dataset is imbalanced

 ## Feature Engineering